modin-project/unidist/docs/optimization_notes/mpi.rst

 In `Building MPI from source`_ section of ``mpi4py`` documentation you can find executive instructions for building some of the open-source MPI implementations out there with support for shared/dynamic libraries on POSIX environments.

-After you install a working MPI implementation, you will have to first adapt your ``PATH`` environment variable to use the installed MPI version.
+Once you have a working MPI implementation, you will have to adapt your ``PATH`` environment variable to use the installed MPI version.

 .. code-block:: bash